dermotduffy/frigate-hass-card/docs/configuration/cameras/live-provider.md

 view](https://github.com/AlexxIT/WebRTC) with convenient access to Frigate events/snapshots/UI.
 AlexxIT's WebRTC Integration/Card must be installed and configured separately (see [details](https://github.com/AlexxIT/WebRTC)) before it can be used with this card.

+?> The `webrtc_card` default configuration disables the WebRTC card's `intersection` parameter (which auto-stops the media when a certain fraction of the video is no longer visible), since it interferes with the card pan & zoom.
+Instead, see the [`auto_pause`](../live.md) parameter.

 ```yaml
 cameras:
   - camera_entity: camera.office